 - Try Mayer's Raised Bed Mix for an all-in-one soil.
-Or, amend beds with the Organic Compost, and add on Garden Soil Builder, a well-composted manure, and worm castings before each planting.
+Or, amend beds with the Organic Compost, Mayer's Garden Soil Acidifier or Rejuvenate, and add a well-composted manure and worm castings before each seasonal planting.
 In containers, try NHG's Organic Potting Soil, and amend.
-See the Vegetable Project List handout for details. - Work the organic vegetable fertilizer into the soil when you're prepping the area at 1 to 2 lbs per 100 sq. ft.
+See the Vegetable Project List handout for details. - Work the organic vegetable fertilizer into the soil when you're prepping the area per label directions, or at 1 to 2 lbs per 100 sq. ft.